http-kennedy/dev_template/README.md

+# ⚠️ !NOTE!
+Consider Using UV Instead

+For an even better experience in Python development, check out [UV](https://github.com/astral-sh/uv).
+It’s a more powerful and versatile tool that i highly recommend.
+I will keep this repository publicly available for those who on the off chance may wish to adapt or build upon it.
+I will continue to make updates for myself if I find more use cases or get bored.

 # Why?

 The `dev_template` tool is designed with simplicity and speed in mind, providing a streamlined approach to setting up new Python projects.
 Unlike other feature-rich tools, `dev_template` focuses on quick development, allowing you to get started without the need to wade through extensive documentation (_hopefully_).